-IPART has made the assertion that 'business as usual' when setting future DWM charges is not an option.
+IPART has made the assertion that BAU when setting future DWM charges is not an option.
 However, councils already have a toolbox of measures available to them to ensure that they meet or exceed community expectations whilst achieving State and Federal waste targets.
 Indeed, there are many examples where councils' efficient use of the DWM charge has delivered an increasing range of domestic waste programs - demonstrating innovation, circular economy principles, improved resource recovery and of course improved environmental outcomes.
-As such to suggest that 'business as usual' is an ineffective method of determining the DMW charge is disingenuous.
+As such to suggest that BAU is an ineffective method of determining the DMW charge is disingenuous.

-Some of the measures currently used by Council include:
+Some of the measures currently used successfully by councils include: